 2) Why We Choose Suicide from Mark Henick

 Listen and watch as Mark Henick broadens our perceptions on the subject of suicide.
-His TEDxTalk helps us to understand not only the point of someone who has made the decision to die by suicide, but also how we must re-frame our conversations around the subject in order to make change in the world.
+His TEDxTalk helps us to understand not only the point of someone who has made the decision to die by suicide, but also how we must re-frame our conversations around the subject in order to make a change in the world.

 3) The Power of Addiction and The Addiction of Power from Gabor Mate

 Matè explores the power that addiction wields in his TED talk.
-In discussing the lengths of addiction— from drugs to power— from the lack of love to the desire to escape oneself, from susceptibility of the being to interior power, it’s clear that nothing escapes.
+In discussing the lengths of addiction— from drugs to power— from the lack of love to the desire to escape oneself, from the susceptibility of the being to interior power, it’s clear that nothing escapes.

-Maté is a specialist in terminal illnesses, chemical dependents, and HIV positive patients.
+Maté is a specialist in terminal illnesses, chemical dependents, and HIV-positive patients.
 Dr. Maté is a renowned author of books and columnist known for his knowledge about attention deficit disorder, stress, chronic illness and parental relations.